Sickness after chest radiotherapy

 This page tells you about feeling sick during or after chest radiotherapy.
 There is information about

 The sickness can usually be well controlled with medicines.
-Your radiotherapy doctor (clinical oncologist) can prescribe some anti sickness tablets (anti emetics) for you to take.
-Most people find they can manage by taking an anti sickness tablet about an hour before they have their radiotherapy every day.
+Your radiotherapy doctor (clinical oncologist) or specialist nurse can prescribe some anti sickness tablets (anti emetics) for you to take.
+Most people find they can manage by taking an anti sickness tablet about 20 minutes or an hour before each radiotherapy session.

-Other people find they manage better by taking anti sickness tablets regularly throughout the day while they are going through a course of treatment.
+Other people find they manage better by taking anti sickness tablets regularly throughout the day while having a course of treatment.
 You can discuss with your doctor or specialist nurse which would be best for you.

-If the anti sickness tablets you are given don't seem to help, make sure you go back to your doctor or specialist nurse and tell them straight away.
+If your anti sickness tablets don't seem to help, make sure you go back to your doctor or specialist nurse and tell them.
 There are lots of different anti sickness medicines and sometimes it takes a few tries to find the one that suits you.

 Anti sickness medicines can often greatly reduce sickness.
 But other methods, such as complementary therapies or changing your diet may also help.